Accommodation in Portugal

 Expats do not need to worry about finding suitable accommodation in Portugal as there is a wide range of housing options available.
 Expats will be able to choose from a range of downtown apartment blocks, condominiums and even rustic farmhouses.
 The price of accommodation in Portugal relative to the typical salary earned is also known to be reasonable except for the main cities and surroundings of Lisbon and Porto.

 Expats, especially those that do not speak good Portuguese, should consider hiring a reputable estate agent to assist them in finding a suitable home for the duration of their stay in the country.

-Types of property in Portugal
+Types of accommodation in Portugal

-Finding property in Portugal
+Finding accommodation in Portugal

-Renting property in Portugal
+Renting accommodation in Portugal

 Once expats have found a suitable property in Portugal they'll need to sign a rental contract (contrato de arrendamento) regardless of whether it's a short- or long-term rental.
-Some landlords or agents may have contracts available in English but in many cases expats will need to have the document professionally translated.
-The rental contract will establish the legal obligations of both the tenant and landlord.
+Some landlords or agents may have contracts available in English but in many cases, expats will need to have the document professionally translated.
+The rental contract will establish the legal obligations of both the tenant and the landlord.
 It will also state what is and is not included in the rental price.

 When moving into a property it is best to carry out a full inventory of the fittings and fixtures.
 This ensures that everything is left in a good condition upon the termination of the lease.
 Any damage to the property is deducted from the security deposit.